nearmap/libddog/docs/USER_GUIDE.md

 (monitoring-project) $ pip install -r dev-requirements.txt
 ```

-libddog uses type annotations and we highly recommend that you take advantage of them to keep your code working correctly.
+libddog uses type annotations and we highly recommend that you take advantage of them to keep your code working correctly by running `mypy`.
 A clean slate execution will look like this:

 ```bash
 (monitoring-project) $ ci/typecheck